timescale/pgai/docs/advanced.md

    );

-   -- use psql's copy metacommand to load the csv into the table
+   -- use psql's copy metacommand to load the csv into the table -- if the csv file is not in the same directory from which psql was launched, -- you will need to modify the path here
    \copy commit_history from 'commit_history.csv' with (format csv)
    ```